Jim Cramer: Personal life

-In 2009, Cramer and four other investors purchased the DeBary Inn in Summit, New Jersey.
+In 2009, Cramer and four other investors purchased the DeBary Inn in Summit.
 He and his wife also own Bar San Miguel, a restaurant and bar serving Mexican cuisine in Carroll Gardens, Brooklyn.

 Cramer was one of about 200 candidates for the Time 100 in 2009.

 Cramer loves Philadelphia, and has said the key to an economic resurgence of the city is a high-speed rail connection with New York City.
 He is a passionate Philadelphia Eagles fan, and cried after the team was victorious in Super Bowl LII.
 He has held season tickets for 20 years and has met former Eagles coach Doug Pederson many times.

-In December 2021, Cramer announced he tested positive for COVID-19 after attending an event that required PCR testing.
-He said his symptoms were mild due to having had two injections of the Moderna COVID-19 vaccine and a Moderna booster.
-His wife was sicker and she received the Johnson & Johnson initial dose and the Moderna booster.